AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## Boost Update

-Implementation details are such that users' veANGLE balances used to calculate the boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.
-This means that users' boosts could stay higher than it actually is with their current veANGLE balance.
+Implementation details are such that a user's veANGLE balance used to calculate the boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.
+This means that this user's boost could stay higher than it actually is with their current veANGLE balance.
 It has two main side effects.

 On the one hand, after locking tokens, users need to call the **deposit, withdraw (with amount > 0), or user_checkpoint() functions** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
 It’s therefore more gas efficient to lock ANGLE before depositing liquidity into a gauge.